 Q: Who are some of your favourite creatives forging ahead at the moment?

 In sum, anyone standing up for Africa and its people.
 People who are giving their all to make sure that others do not undermine our voice as well as people who fight hard to show that Africa is a beautiful place and has a people who have a lot more to offer than we ourselves and people of other continents realise.

 Any work without passion is null.
 As much as we put our efforts into something, if we ourselves do not believe in it or are not passionate about it, even the success that may ensue from such an endeavour would not bring forth the kind of satisfaction that it would have were we passionate about it.

-In the meantime, if you would like to check more Afrofuturist Comic Artwork, please visit our Pinterest Page here.
+Hope you enjoyed the Interview, and if you would like to check more Afrofuturist works, please visit our Kingu Chronicles Novella Page here.